 Yes, it truly is a grind.

-While it’s great to listen to the advice from the screenwriters in those top tiers, it’s all too often hopeless in the end as you return to the constant rejection, the constant state of helplessness, the constant insecurities, etc.
+While it’s great to listen to the advice from the screenwriters in those top tiers, it’s all too often hopeless in the end as you return to the constant rejection, the constant state of helplessness, the continuous insecurities, etc.

 After what you feel is an amazing writing session for your latest script, you find yourself returning to the daily grind of day jobs, at home with the kids, or alone in your apartment, wondering when, how, and why.